Spacetime-Meta/spacetime-sdk/README.md

 The Spacetime standard kit is meant to allow developers to deploy complete and compatible virtual environments without worrying about the integration of common metaverse features.

+## Examples

+The standard kit comes with 2 demo world to help you get started, see what is possible and understand the code.
+1. Base template
+2. Spawn planet

+Do not forget to keep the examples up to date as the codebase gets more advanced.

 ## Development

 To get started, you must first clone the repo on your local drive and navigate to the projects folder.